minio/docs/source/reference/minio-mc/mc-retention-info.rst

    .. tab-item:: Multiple Objects

       Use :mc-cmd:`mc retention info` with
-      :mc-cmd-option:`~mc retention info recursive` to retrieve the retention settings for all objects in a bucket:
+      :mc-cmd:`~mc retention info --recursive` to retrieve the retention settings for all objects in a bucket:

       .. code-block:: shell